 There are few things more terrifying in ourselves or those we love and care for than thoughts of suicide.
 While the idea of choosing to end a life seems inexplicable, we are all aware that this does, in fact, happen all too often.

 It is important to note that thoughts of suicide look many different ways.
-Some of my psychotherapy patients tell me they think sometimes about suicide.
+Some of our psychotherapy patients tell me they think sometimes about suicide.
 Understandably, this becomes a priority in the therapy.
-I’m not neutral on the issue of suicide–if you’re in therapy with me, or you’re an important person in my life (which is true of everyone who’s in therapy with me) I don’t want you to end your life.
+We’re not neutral on the issue of suicide–if you’re in therapy with us, or you’re an important person in our lives (which is true of everyone who’s in therapy with us) we don’t want you to end your life.

 Choosing to end your life is incredibly hurtful to those around you, and it is critical to acknowledge the pain such a decision would cause.